Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Attendance cutoff refers to the point in time when attendance data is captured or recorded for a specific period, such as a day, week, or pay period.

-Attendance cutoff times may vary depending on the organization’s policies and practices.
+Attendance cutoff times may vary depending on the organisation’s policies and practices.

-For example, some organizations may have a daily attendance cutoff time of 9:00 AM, which means that any employee arriving after this time will be marked as late.
+For example, some organisations may have a daily attendance cutoff time of 9:00 AM, which means that any employee arriving after this time will be marked as late.

 Accurate and consistent attendance cutoff times are important for ensuring fairness and compliance with labor laws, as well as providing timely and accurate data for payroll processing and reporting.